projen/projen/API.md

 #### setScript(name, command)🔹 <a id="projen-nodepackage-setscript"></a>

-Replaces the contents of an npm package.json script.
+Override the contents of an npm package.json script.

 ```ts
 setScript(name: string, command: string): void